 South America is a truly incredible destination to explore, playing host to a vast array of bucket-list experiences.
 From the hustle and bustle of its iconic cities to some of the planet’s most remarkable natural wonders, this sublime continent has something to offer each and every traveller.

 With so much to discover, the list of once-in-a-lifetime experiences seems endless, whether you want to immerse yourself in the vibrant culture of Rio de Janeiro, wonder at the impressive beauty of Iguazu Falls or delve into the ancient mysteries of enigmatic Machu Picchu.
-We’ve put together our top five South American experiences which can all be enjoyed from our brand new ship Spirit of Adventure, as she embarks on a voyage of a lifetime in 2022…
+We’ve put together our top five South American experiences which can all be enjoyed from Spirit of Adventure, as she embarks on a voyage of a lifetime in 2023…

 See Christ the Redeemer, Rio de Janeiro

 Perhaps one of the most instantly recognisable landmarks in South America, Christ the Redeemer is a magnificent statue of Jesus which sits atop Mount Corcovado.
 Keeping a watchful eye over the city of Rio de Janeiro below, Christ the Redeemer stands at 98ft tall, with its outstretched arms reaching 92ft wide.
 Finished in 1931, the statue is clad in a mosaic of tiny triangular tiles and sits on a platform at the top of the mountain.
 As the largest Art Deco sculpture in the world, it’s easy to see why it’s become such a draw for visitors from across the globe.

 Once you’ve marvelled at the wonder that is Christ the Redeemer, don’t forget to head to Rio’s Copacabana Beach; enjoy a Caipirinha or two as you take in the long stretch of pristine beach, with mountains, nature, and the bustle of the city all around you.